 public class CompoundWordIterator extends Object implements Iterator<String>

-Note that unlike other iterators, the next
+Note that unlike other iterators, the next method is O(n) in complexity where n is the number of unique words starting

 the set of compound tokens recognized by this iterator.
 This may result in a